mozartspa/mobx-form/website/docs/intro.md

 - `useField()` gives us back a stable reference to a specific field of our form.
 We pass it the `form` instance, to make it know which form it should be bound to.
 It's required here, but in other examples we'll leverage the React Context.
 - With `onSubmit={form.handleSubmit}` we let our form instance handle the onSubmit event.
 - `{...nameField.input}` gives the input the necessary props to be a controlled input: `name`, `value`, `onChange`, `onBlur`.
-- With `{nameField.touched && nameField.error}` we display the possible error only after the user _touched_ the input.
+- With `{nameField.isTouched && nameField.error}` we display the possible error only after the user _touched_ the input.
 Anyway, in this case there's no input validation.